leloulight/csci71-FinalProject/README.md

 **Acceptance Criteria :**
 * System allows linking of external communication channels.
 * Creation of new elements in TaskrMastr automatically generates updates in Slack.

 ---
+##### **Story Title: Support Slack integration**
+**Estimate :** 20
+As Mike the Tech Inc. employer, I want to be able to set up my jira account as a communication channel for list and task creation and notifications so that I can work with a project team using one integrated collaboration tool with one interface.

+**Acceptance Criteria :**
+* System allows linking of external communication channels.
+* Creation of new elements in TaskrMastr automatically generates updates in Jira.

+---
 ##### **Story Title: Remind me when I am at (Geofencing)**